yasser-acc/Portfolio-websites-templates/Portfolio-Website-Template-1/README.md

-# Portfolio Websites Template 1
+# Portfolio Website Template 1

 this is a preview of how the index file hero section looks like.